Save 20% Overall Development Cost this BLACK FRIDAY | Don't Just Compete — Lead with DITS *T&C Apply Explore Our Works

 • Marketing Specialist

 Design & Prototyping Designing the user interface (UI) and experience (UX) is a crucial stage.
-A UI/UX designer works to ensure that the app is both functional and easy to navigate.
-A graphic designer may focus on visual elements, and a product designer helps ensure the app’s design aligns with user needs.
+In this stage a UI/UX designer ensures that the app is both functional and easy to navigate.
+A graphic designer may focus on visual elements, while the product designer will help to create an application that meets the user’s requirements.

 • UI/UX Designer